Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Introduction

+Overall, the findings do not contradict \cite{levy2021social} who suggests a decrease in affective polarization by $-0.06$ standard deviations not corrected for attrition.
+The relative size of the identified set benefits from the inclusion of covariates even under the randomized treatment assignment.
+Independently of nuisance parameter specifications, our identified sets are around $[-0.08,0.01]$ and 58\% tighter compared to conventional monotonicity bounds that cannot rule out a moderate increase in affective polarization ($[-0.16,0.06]$).
+Looking at subgroup heterogeneity, we are getting closer to point identification for some groups.
+For example, for conservatives and 18-year olds, the identified sets are $[-0.07,-0.04]$ and $[-0.09,-0.04]$ respectively.
+Additionally accounting for the statistical uncertainty, there is weak evidence in favor of depolarization effect for the younger users.

 The paper is structured as follows: Section \ref{sec_literature1} discusses the methodological literature.
 Section \ref{sec_methodology1} contains model, estimator, and confidence intervals.
-Section \ref{sec_LargeSample1} provides technical assumptions, misspecification analysis, confidence bands, and large sample properties.
+Section \ref{sec_LargeSample1} provides technical assumptions, confidence bands, and large sample properties.
 Section \ref{sec_MC1} presents Monte Carlo simulations.
 Section \ref{sec_application} contains the empirical study.
 Section \ref{sec_conclusion1} concludes.
-All proofs are in the Appendix.
+All proofs and extensions are in the Appendix.
 The \verb|R| package \verb|HeterogeneousBounds| and replication notebook can be found on the author's personal web-page.